cowenowner/mbl_mouse_2024/README.md

-# mbl_mouse_2023
+# mbl_mouse_2024
-Code for the Woods Hole MBL 2023 mouse course
+Code for the Woods Hole MBL 2024 mouse course.
+In inherits a lot from the previous 2023 course.

 ## INSTALL:
 (students should not have to worry about this as it should only need to be done once per computer)